 Cancer touches almost everybody in some way in their lives.
-Appalling as a cancer diagnosis is, early diagnosis is crucial because it increases the chances of recovery.
-When cancer is misdiagnosed, however, patients may miss the crucial timeframe within which they could have been treated more successfully.
+Appalling as a cancer diagnosis is, early diagnosis is crucial because it increases the chances of recovery.* When cancer is misdiagnosed, however, patients may miss the crucial timeframe within which they could have been treated more successfully.
 If diagnosed sooner, they could have received more effective treatment.
-Here are some examples of cancer misdiagnosis.
+Here are some examples of cancer misdiagnosis errors.

-Cancer Misdiagnosis Examples:
+Cancer Misdiagnosis Errors:

 - Incorrect diagnosis

 - Failure to diagnose

 - Failure to perform necessary scans and tests in the first instance

 - False positive/negative results from a faulty cancer screening process

 - Failing to properly identify lesions on X-rays/scans

 - Failure to carry out and properly analyse blood tests

 - Improperly referring a patient for a biopsy/scan